annurkhozin/tweet-sentiment/README.md

-# Tweet sentiment with Adonis mvc nodejs framework
+# Tweet sentiment with Adonis

-This is the fullstack boilerplate for AdonisJs, it comes pre-configured with.
+This is the process app.

 1. Crawling data in twitter
 2. save tweet into postgress databases